magnars/autolint/README.md

 If you want autolint to notify you when new lint errors are introduced, you can [download Growl here](http://growl.info/).

-Make sure you also install the `growlnotify` in the `Extras`-folder.

 ## Using JSHint